codio-c5/C5-Development/.guides/content/2-8--RSA-Encryption--ecf8.md

 [author's note]
 Without the ability of two or more strangers to securily communicate with each other, the Internet would still be the sleepy domain of nerds, universities and the military that it was until the early-to-mid 1990's.
 Use of the Internet exploded once it became possible to use it for commerce.
 Once big money was made, a tidal wave of investment flowed in and built the underlying infrastructure - faster fibre, data centers, software, devices, etc. Constant investment and innovation has let to the ubiquity and omniprecense of the Web [this is !=PC but oh well...]

-And making money is possible because the modulus M of A-to-the-power-of-M-minus-1 is congruent to 1.
-In other words, A to the power of (P − 1) − 1 is divisible by P, when P is a prime number and A is an integer that is not divisible by P; alternatively this mathematical truth can be expressed in modular arithmetic as A^(M-1) ≡ 1(mod M).
+And this is possible because the A to the power of P-minus-1 minus 1 is divisable by P when P is a prime number and A is an integer that is not divisible by P. Alternatively this mathematical truth can be expressed as modular arithmetic equation: A^(M-1) ≡ 1(mod M).

 [Recall that 2 numbers are congruent if they only share one common divisor of 1.]